 A villain so foreboding, we got a metatextual countdown to them being at full power.
 Cell is inevitability incarnate, a perfect machine designed to defeat Earth’s finest warriors.
 He comes disastrously close as well, only outdone by the emotional weight of his own callousness.

 He’s just such a creepy anime villain.
-The multiple stages, absorbing people and robots through his tail, the fact he’s what comes out when you mix the genetics of all our favourite heroes.
+The multiple stages, absorbing people and robots through his tail, the fact he’s what comes out when you mix the genetics of all our favorite heroes.
 Body horror and impending doom fused in a lab to make something deeply unnerving indeed.

 Oh, Krillin.
 You’re just there to die, and that’s why we love you.
 Goku’s best friend has little business trying to stand up to the cosmic forces of Dragon Ball Z; however, if there’s a bully to be challenged, you’d better believe he’ll be the one to do it.